probonopd/phantom-licensecheck/README.md

 # Motivation

 This shows that Linux and other GPL code is used in the Phantom firmware.
-Hence, parts of the Phantom firmware would have to be provided by DJI in soure form, however I could not locate the source code downloads on the DJI site.
+Hence, parts of the Phantom firmware would have to be provided by DJI in source form, however I could not locate the source code downloads on the DJI site.
 This project is to check the Phantom firmware for any open source code that might have such requirements.

 # Firmware structure